statox/blog/src/posts/2021/11/eleventy_secrets.md

 mkdir -p src/.secrets src/secrets
 ```

-Then setting up the encrypted file system, one important detail: `encfs` only takes absolute paths so one can use `${PWD}` to avoid writing the whole path:
+Then setting up the encrypted file system, one important detail: `encfs` only takes absolute paths.
+One can use `${PWD}` to avoid having to write the whole path:

 ```bash
 encfs ${PWD}/.secret ${PWD}/secret